 To change the world for the better, you need a deep passion for justice.
 At Calvin you will learn how to be an effective agent of renewal, prepared to make a difference.

-Majors take ten required courses, two elective courses, and spend one semester in a developing country.
+Majors take eleven required courses, one elective course, and spend one semester in a developing country.
 Minors take three required courses and three elective courses, spending either a semester or interim in a developing country.

-Initially called Third World Development Studies, the IDS program began in 1993 as a minor option for students interested in deepening their understanding of global poverty and how to combat it.
-The IDS program gradually grew in popularity and prominence as global issues became increasingly important, as student and faculty interest grew and as more opportunities for overseas study became available.
-Students could officially major in IDS for the first time in 2005.
-In 2018, the program had 42 majors and 44 minors.
+Initially called Third World Development Studies, the GDS program began in 1993 as a minor option for students interested in deepening their understanding of global poverty and how to combat it.
+The GDS program gradually grew in popularity and prominence as global issues became increasingly important, as student and faculty interest grew and as more opportunities for overseas study became available.
+Students could officially major in GDS for the first time in 2005.

-By combining all of the elements of the IDS program, you will be equipped with knowledge, skills and virtues for positions in development organizations or for study in graduate programs.
+By combining all of the elements of the GDS program, you will be equipped with knowledge, skills and virtues for positions in development organizations or for study in graduate programs.

-Spread across different disciplines, there are 7 faculty advisers who teach IDS courses and work directly with IDS students to help them shape an academic program designed to meet their individual interests and needs.
-All IDS faculty have extensive experience in developing countries and in researching and teaching about development issues.
+Spread across different disciplines, there are numerous faculty advisers who teach GDS courses and work directly with GDS students to help them shape an academic program designed to meet their individual interests and needs.
+All GDS faculty have extensive experience in developing countries and in researching and teaching about development issues.
 These interest/research areas include: